openjfx/samples/HelloFX/Maven/README.md

 # HelloFX Sample

-JavaFX 12 HelloFX sample to run with different options and build tools.
+JavaFX 13 HelloFX sample to run with different options and build tools.

-Download an appropriate [JDK 12](https://jdk.java.net/12/) for your operating system.
-Make sure `JAVA_HOME` is properly set to the Java 12 installation directory.
+Download [JDK 11 or later](http://jdk.java.net/) for your operating system.
+Make sure `JAVA_HOME` is properly set to the JDK installation directory.

 ## Maven